justin808/justin808.github.io/source/about/justin-gordon-resume.markdown

 <li>Currently Rails consulting.
 </li>
 <li>From the backend persistence layer to the Ruby layer, to client side
   JavaScript, I've got projects covered.
-I'm typically adding code to git with a day of joining a project.
+I'm typically adding code to Github and submitting a pull request within a day of joining a project.
 </li>
 <li>Ruby on Rails full stack engineer, ruby, coffeescript, jQuery, saas, haml.
 </li>